Frequently Asked Questions

 I have a health insurance bill and I can't pay it.
 What should I do?

 Students who cannot afford the cost of the Northwestern health plan can request assistance by submitting a Health Insurance Assistance Request Form directly to our office.
 If you submitted a certification signed by your parent(s) last year, you can appeal to the Financial Aid Committee indicating that your family's status remains the same.
 We use specific criteria in determining eligibility for assistance.
 To be considered for additional assistance for the academic year, your total family contribution must be $5,500 or less.
 The type of assistance provided to cover the additional health insurance costs will be based upon the availability of funds.

-As a CA, you are not charged for room and board.
+As a RA, you are not charged for room and board.
 We take the average room and board figure used for financial aid and reduce your aid by that amount.
 We reduce self-help (subsidized loans and work-study) first.
 If additional adjustments are needed, the Northwestern Scholarship is reduced accordingly.